 Another problem that should be resolved immediately is having large HTML page sizes.
 Even though less than 1 percent of websites contain a large HTML page size, having at least one site made this way will not only make your website slower by comparison but also make it less user-friendly in the process.

-The following elements in a webpage can affect this criteria:
+The following elements in a webpage can affect this criterion:

 - Website host